SKAHP/One-Engi/holeman.md

 23\]

 these telegrams here, people wanting to come."
-These were the real, real big names ;like Bert Andrews of theHerald-Tribune; he was one of them I remember.
+These were the real, real big names ;like Bert Andrews of the Herald-Tribune; he was one of them I remember.
 And there were others.
 Barney said, "Mr. Ross, the hotel is full, but if you want us to we'll ask somebody to leave and make room for these guys."
 Ross just grinned and said, "Barney, send them down to the Dixie."
 You know where the Dixie is?
 That was the sailor's delight across the street there, you see.
 Now, he was not going to do anything for them.

 JOHNSON: That was some evening, I know that.
 I got in on one of those speeches.
 I listened to one of his speeches in September of '48 in Rock Island, Illinois.
 So you were among those who were surprised.
 Then you rode back on the train that he was on.

 HOLEMAN: Yes.
-You know the ChicagoTribune, that was in the St. Louis railroad station.
+You know the Chicago Tribune, that was in the St. Louis railroad station.

 JOHNSON: Yes.
 You remember that pretty well.